Back to the guides

 Record yourself in a real conversation (with permission) or record your side of a phone call.
 Listen back with a specific ear: Where did you start circling?
 Where did you lose the thread?
 Where did you keep going past the point?

 One reason rambling is hard to fix is that "try to ramble less" is not actionable feedback.
-You need a number, not a vibe.
+You need observable evidence, not just a vibe.

 The Short Version (Appropriately)